The Partnership for Accelerating Clean Energy

 The UAE and US are taking climate action together, in line with their net zero 2050 goals.
 Both countries recognize that a rapid, sustainable and well-managed energy transition is critical to advancing climate change, as well as to enhancing global energy security and accessibility.

 Building on five decades of energy cooperation, the UAE and US established PACE to promote projects and new technologies that will quicken the energy transition and create economic opportunities.
-It will catalyze $100 billion in commercial investment and assistance in: 1) Clean energy innovation, deployment and supply chains; 2) Carbon and methane management; 3) Nuclear energy; and 4) Industrial and transport decarbonization.
+The initiative facilitates bilateral cooperation and commercial agreements in 1) Clean energy innovation, deployment and supply chains; 2) Carbon and methane management; 3) Nuclear energy; and 4) Industrial and transport decarbonization.

 Climate Infographic PACE Edits